 Prof Andrew Jordan (ENV) discusses international climate goals in the lead-up to the Paris Climate Change Conference.
 More information here

 ENV has supplied an underwater seaglider to take part in an expedition to the Atlantic to survey a giant deep-sea canyon, more information here.

-Demand for natural rubber fuelled by the tyre industry is threatening protected parts of Southeast Asia - according to research from the University of East Anglia (UEA).
-Read this full press release
+According to ENV research, demand for natural rubber fuelled by the tyre industry is threatening protected parts of Southeast Asia.
+Read more here

 — 10 Items per Page